Late-night boat party on Schuylkill River in Philadelphia ends when boat takes on water, police say - KVIA

 Click here for updates on this story

-PHILADELPHIA (KYW) — About a dozen people were rescued from the Schuylkill River in Philadelphia early Thursday morning after a boat involved in a party started taking on water, police said.
+PHILADELPHIA (KDKA) — About a dozen people were rescued from the Schuylkill River in Philadelphia early Thursday morning after a boat involved in a party started taking on water, police said.

 Philadelphia police said they received a 911 call just before 12:30 a.m. from someone aboard a boat near the Platt Bridge by Philadelphia International Airport.